← Back to Blog

 Year 1: You have 100+ backlinks.
 You're the top-ranking photographer in your niche locally.

 Year 2: Other photographers are wondering how you get so many clients from search.
+Your site has enough authority that new content ranks quickly.

 Let's compare how stock photo backlinks stack up against other link building methods: